 Even though I’ve lived in Europe for over thirty years now, there are still some American childhood tastes and flavours that stay with me.
 It’s like they are engraved in my tastebud DNA.
 One of these is maple syrup.

 My partner, Irish to his marrow, cannot understand my fondness for sweet potato.
 (When I have Thanksgiving with other American-born friends he will pass on any sort of squash too, including pumpkin pie – my favourite.)

 But, having a sweet tooth, he does understand my fondness for maple syrup, which to me is a sort of superior honey.

 For my beloved, the real piece de resistance is my Maple Nutmeg Feather Cake.
 Here’s how to make it.Print

 - Preheat the oven to a moderate 350°F/180°C.

-Pour better into pan and bake, checking after 30 minutes.
-It’s done when a toothpick comes out clean from the centre.
+- Pour better into pan and bake, checking after 30 minutes.
+It’s done when a toothpick comes out clean from the center.